roofit-dev/RooUnfold/README.md

 against the ROOT libraries.

 There is extensive documentation available online:
-  - the excellent [http://statisticalmethods.web.cern.ch/StatisticalMethods/unfolding/RooUnfold_01-Methods/](RooUnfold tutorial) by Vince Croft
+  - the excellent [RooUnfold tutorial](http://statisticalmethods.web.cern.ch/StatisticalMethods/unfolding/RooUnfold_01-Methods) by Vince Croft
   - auto-generated [doxygen class documentation](http://roounfold.web.cern.ch/)
-  - the [https://gitlab.cern.ch/RooUnfold/RooUnfold](README) of the package itself
+  - the [README](https://gitlab.cern.ch/RooUnfold/RooUnfold) of the package itself

 See this overview of RooUnfold or the references below for more information.
 To cite the RooUnfold package in a publication, you can